Click to Enlarge

 In the 1968 film Ice Station Zebra, reference is made to the Navy base.
 The 1988 film Down Where The Buffalo Go was centred on the base and focussed on the life of a Navy Shore patrol officer.
 It was filmed around the base and in Greenock.

-Tom Clancy and Larry Bond and the computer game from MicroProse based on the book.
+Holy Loch is mentioned in both the novel Red Storm Rising by Tom Clancy and Larry Bond and the computer game from MicroProse based on the book.
 It is mentioned in the 1982 film Who Dares Wins.

-David Weber as the site that Captain Richard Aston USN sails to after rescuing Ludmilla Leonovna, Terran Marines.
+It is mentioned in The Apocalypse Troll by David Weber as the site that Captain Richard Aston USN sails to after rescuing Ludmilla Leonovna, Terran Marines.
 He also notes that the tender on duty is the USS McKee (AS-41), and that it now 'nurses' Los Angeles and Seawolf subs, not missile boats.
 (The McKee was decommissioned on October 1, 1999).

 Wiki Here >> Holy Loch US Navy